 What is Temporary Protected Status?

 TPS is a temporary immigration status granted to eligible individuals of a certain country designated by the Department of Homeland Security because serious temporary conditions in that country, such as armed conflict or environmental disaster, prevents people from that country to return safely.
 On January 21, 2010 the United States determined that individuals from Haiti warranted TPS because of the devastating earthquake that occurred there on January 12.
 TPS gives undocumented Haitian residents, who were living in the U.S. on January 12, 2010, protection from forcible deportation and allows them to work legally.
-It is important to note that the U.S. grants TPS to individuals from other countries, as well, including individuals from El Salvador, Honduras, Nicaragua, Somalia and Sudan.
+It is important to note that the U.S. grants TPS to individuals from other countries, as well -

 TPS and Public Health Insurance

-TPS applicants residing in New York are eligible for Medicaid and Family Health Plus as long as they also meet the income requirements for these programs.
-In New York, applicants for TPS are considered PRUCOL immigrants (Permanently Residing Under Color of Law) for purposes of medical assistance eligibility and thus meet the immigration status requirements for Medicaid, Family Health Plus, and the Family Planning Benefit Program.
+TPS applicants residing in New York are eligible for Medicaid as long as they also meet the income requirements for these programs.
+In New York, applicants for TPS are considered PRUCOL immigrants (Permanently Residing Under Color of Law) for purposes of medical assistance eligibility and thus meet the immigration status requirements for Medicaid and the Family Planning Benefit Program.
 Nearly all children in New York remain eligible for Child Health Plus including TPS applicants and children who lack immigration status.
 For more information on immigrant eligibility for public health insurance in New York see 08 GIS MA/009 and the attached chart.